 When you are getting your charity off the ground then stock images are fine.
 They can at least give an indication of who you work with and thereby enhance your written messages on the website giving more depth to the words.
 But as soon as you can, start to use real images.

-This post on How to Commission a Charity Photoshoot provides loads of tips on how to brief a photographer to get just the right images for your fundraising and communication needs.
-If you don’t yet have the time or budget for real photography, check out these 8 places to find free photos online.
+If you don’t yet have the time or budget for real photography, check out these great places to find free photos online.

 5. Provide social proof

 Social proof is important for two reasons: It creates trust and pressure.